 Some of us do it daily after work and as soon as we can find a quiet moment.
 Others do it only when there are other people around.
 Our drinking habits differ depending on our geographic location, our age, and even the time of year.
 For example, according to the Office for National Statistics those in a white-collar job are more likely to say they have had a drink in the past week, whilst it is said that binge drinking is less likely to occur in the South East.
+But the impact of alcohol on the body is the same wherever you are.

 Some of these statistics may not be a surprise to many of us, unfortunately, and we all seem to be aware of the health issues that can come from excessive drinking.
 The issues with the kidneys and the liver all seem to be the most prevalent when it comes to our organs, but there are parts of our bodies that seem to go unnoticed and are just as important.